It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 It was pretty and all but it didn’t stand a chance after coming from rolling country roads, mountains and just Tennessee.

-I don’t stand a chance.
+It doesn’t stand a chance.

 It was so good to spend four days with my parents, celebrate my sister dog’s birthday, and cleanse my soul for a few days after a rough summer.